Abstract Submission Guidelines

 - All presenters need to report to the room where their presentation will take place, at least 30 minutes before the session starts.
 Technical help will be provided on location.

-- All abstracts will be published and achieved on-line on the Conference website.
+- All abstracts will be archived on-line on the Conference website.

 Abstracts accepted for “Poster presentation” need to prepare a poster for display during the conference

 Poster presentation will be displayed for one day only.
 Please check the program to identify which day your poster is scheduled for.

 Posters should be set up between 8:00 am and 9:00 am on the day of display and removed by 6:00 pm at the end of the day.
 The poster display boards will be labeled for each poster due to be displayed so you will be able to locate the correct location.
 Conference staff will clear the poster display area in preparation for the next exhibition day.

 Poster size should be no more than 4’x 8’, portrait orientation only.